Switching to Office 365.

-As a small business owner, establishing an effective data access & sharing platform that productively unites you with all your contributing partners is likely a top priority.
-Microsoft Office 365 provides you with the online hosting platform, however migrations from standard methods of data access to Office 365 should be undertaken thoughtfully.
+As a small business owner, establishing effective data access & sharing platform that productively unites you with all your contributing partners is likely a top priority.
+Microsoft Office 365 provides you with the online hosting platform, however, migrations from standard methods of data access to Office 365 should be undertaken thoughtfully.

-Whether your goal is to completely migrate all capabilities to the cloud, or create a combined model with some service points remaining onsite, a proactive approach will be most beneficial.
+Whether your goal is to completely migrate all capabilities to the cloud or create a combined model with some service points remaining onsite, a proactive approach will be most beneficial.
 Thinking about the challenges specific to your business will ease the transition and will help to develop an informed plan.
 Planning ahead helps to create a database that is mutually beneficial for you and your channel partners.

 The following tips can help you develop a road-map to approaching migration proactively:

-What kind of information sharing and access points does you require – both currently and moving forward?
+What kind of information sharing and access points do you require – both currently and moving forward?
 Establishing a strong idea of what’s required allows you to determine the best platform design for the needs specific to your business.
 Next, develop an understanding of what migration will mean for your partners – what specific benefits could this migration establish for them?

 Finally, be prudent in choosing the most relevant data to migrate.
 Determine what data must be retained and decide if there is any dated information that can be eliminated from migration altogether.
-Once you have a clear idea of the data relevant to your business’ migration, you can develop a game-plan to best address the associated service requirements.
+Once you have a clear idea of the data relevant to your business’ migration, you can develop a game plan to best address the associated service requirements.

 If your business is already employing on-site software for information storage and sharing, you’ll need to determine which will be compatible with migration and which will not.
-Compatibility will vary based on the applications you’re using and on the ways in which you plan to utilize Office 365.
+The compatibility will vary based on the applications you’re using and on the ways in which you plan to utilize Office 365.
 A first step in assessing compatibility could be a determination of whether or not your currently employed software applications have cloud-based versions.
 If they do, determine their compatibility with Office 365.